Elsewhere on this site:

 India

-Has established “Barefoot Colleges” all over India.
-Run and staffed by the villagers themselves, they bring expertise in solar energy and other technology to their communities, so they can “develop themselves.”
+Established “Barefoot Colleges” all over India run and staffed by villagers.
+At these colleges, illiterate villagers gain expertise they need to bring solar energy and other technology to their communities, so they can “develop themselves.”

 The place of "experts" in development, villager point of view about development, potential of solar energy, potential political problems for reformers.